Saji Koduvath, Advocate, Kottayam.

 - Marking Documents Without Objection – Do Contents Proved

-- Cancellation of Sale Deeds and Settlement Deeds & Powers of Sub-Registrar in Registering Deeds
+- Cancellation of Sale Deeds and Settlement Deeds & Powers of Sub-Registrar in cancelling Deeds

 - Substantive Documents, and Documents used for Refreshing Memory and Contradicting